 - Cut the yellow wax

-- The yellow wax is located in TLTL, in the bottom row of the acrylic sheet storage in a cardboard sleeve
+- The yellow wax should be located in the racks near the CNC machine, in a cardboard sleeve.

 - Note: if the beaker still has wax in it, melt down the wax at 100 °C.